openHPI/TeachingTeamGuidelines/docs/04_adding-content.md

 Besides that, the configuration parameters (at least in the beginning) of the Videos must be monitored (for this, see “openHPI Vimeo-Settings”).

-**The following must be considered during the integration of the videos (see Figure  6 Video Page in the Teacher Frontend):**
+**The following must be considered during the integration of the videos:**

 All videos can be integrated via a dropdown menu directly using the Vimeo API.
 In case the appropriate videos are named according to the specification above (name begins with abbreviation), only the course relevant videos will be listed in the dropdown menu.
 Videos that are not named in respect to this convention will not be listed. openHPI must be synchronized with Vimeo once again, when a videos title has been changed there.